Dylan Cease: Chicago Cubs

-He spent the 2016 season with the Eugene Emeralds of the Class A-Short Season Northwest League, where he posted a 2–0 win–loss record with a 2.22 earned run average and 66 strikeouts in 44 2/3 innings pitched (averaging 13.3 strikeouts per 9 innings).
+In 2016, Cease pitched for the Eugene Emeralds of the Low–A Northwest League, where he posted a 2–0 win–loss record with a 2.22 ERA and 66 strikeouts in 44 2/3 innings pitched (averaging 13.3 strikeouts per 9 innings).
 He held batters to a .175 average.
 He was named a 2016 Northwest League Post-Season All-Star, and a Baseball America Short-Season All Star.

-Cease began the 2017 season with the South Bend Cubs of the Class A Midwest League.
+Cease began the 2017 season with the South Bend Cubs of the Single–A Midwest League.
 Cease had a 1–2 record with a 2.79 ERA in 13 starts for South Bend.
 He was named a Midwest League Mid-Season All-Star.

 Chicago White Sox

-2017-19
+2017–19

 On July 13, 2017, the Cubs traded Cease, Eloy Jiménez, Matt Rose, and Bryant Flete to the Chicago White Sox for José Quintana.
-The White Sox assigned him to the Kannapolis Intimidators of the Class A South Atlantic League.
-In 22 starts between South Bend and Kannapolis, Cease posted a 1–10 record with a 3.28 ERA along with 126 strikeouts in a career-high 93 1/3 innings pitched, averaged 12.2 strikeouts per 9 innings, and held batters to a .221 average.
+The White Sox assigned him to the Kannapolis Intimidators of the Single–A South Atlantic League.
+In 22 starts between South Bend and Kannapolis, Cease posted a 1–10 record with a 3.28 ERA along with 126 strikeouts in a career-high 93 1/3 innings pitched, averaged 12.2 K/9, and held batters to a .221 average.

-Cease began the 2018 season with the Winston-Salem Dash of the Class A-Advanced Carolina League, with whom he was 9-2 (his 9 wins were third in the league) with a 2.89 ERA.
-He earned a midseason promotion to the Birmingham Barons of the Class AA Southern League.
-Combined he was 12–2 with a 2.40 ERA in 124 innings covering 23 starts, with 160 strikeouts (11.2 strikeouts per 9 innings) and a .189 batting average against.
+Cease began the 2018 season with the Winston-Salem Dash of the High–A Carolina League, with whom he was 9–2 (his 9 wins were third in the league) with a 2.89 ERA.
+He earned a mid-season promotion to the Birmingham Barons of the Double–A Southern League.
+Combined he was 12–2 with a 2.40 ERA in 124 innings covering 23 starts, with 160 strikeouts (11.2 K/9) and a .189 batting average against.
 Cease was selected to represent the White Sox at the 2018 All-Star Futures Game.
 He was named MLB Pipeline Pitcher of the Year, and a Carolina League midseason All-Star.
 The White Sox added Cease to their 40-man roster after the 2018 season.

-Cease opened the 2019 season with the Charlotte Knights of the Class AAA International League.
+Cease opened the 2019 season with the Charlotte Knights of the Triple–A International League.
 On July 3, the White Sox promoted him to the major leagues.
 In his debut he pitched five innings, allowed three runs, struck out six batters, and earned the win.
 He finished the season with a 4–7 record and a 5.79 ERA in 73 innings.
 His average of 9.99 strikeouts per 9 innings was the highest in White Sox history by a rookie (minimum 10 starts), and his fastball averaged 96.6 mph and reached 100.1 mph.